 Greenbriar has seven Outpatient sites throughout Southwestern Pennsylvania.
 Each Outpatientt facility offers Day Partial and Intensive Outpatient levels of care.
 Several sites offer Evening treatment to accommodate the needs of our patients.

 The Lighthouse for Men and the Lighthouse for Women are gender specific halfway houses located in Washington County.
-Both are licensed for Dual Diagnosis treatment.
+Both are licensed for Co-Occurring treatment.
 Each facility can treat up to 25 patients in a safe and home-like environment.

 Long Term Residential Program